dvgamerr-app/go-bitkub/CLI.md

-# go run .
-CLI
+# bitkub CLI

-A command-line interface for interacting with go run .
-API, built with Go, Cobra, and Zerolog.
+A command-line interface for interacting with bitkub API, built with Go, Cobra, and Zerolog.

 ## Features